MP Estate Planning UK

 Asset TypeRequired Documentation

-Having the correct documentation ensures that you can accurately report the value of your assets to HMRC.
+Having the correct documentation ensures that you can accurately report the value of your assets to HMRC on the IHT400 form and its supplementary schedules.
+It also helps when claiming credit for any foreign tax already paid under a Double Taxation Agreement.

 A detailed aerial view of a coastal city skyline, with skyscrapers and financial institutions prominently displayed.
 In the foreground, a complex network of offshore rigs, platforms, and cargo ships, conveying the idea of international finance and asset management.
 The sky is filled with a subtle haze, creating a sense of mystery and intrigue around the offshore activities.
 The lighting is dramatic, with warm tones highlighting the industrial nature of the scene.
 The overall composition suggests the scale and complexity of global financial systems and the challenges of assessing the value of overseas assets.